Plantar Fasciitis

 Pain can be worrying; it can make you feel the need to stop or avoid your normal activities.
 Although this is understandable, evidence shows that prolonged rest will only hinder recovery in the long run.
 Engaging with strengthening and general exercise gradually and frequently reduces the symptoms and increases the tolerance of the plantar fascia to load over time.

 It is ok for it to be sore during exercise as you are training a sore area.
-Pain is not a sign of damage.
-However, to ensure that your recovery is smooth rather than erratic, it’s recommended that you find a level of activity which you can do on a regular basis.
-If pain increases so much that you cannot repeat your activity the next day, you may benefit from scaling back in order to be consistent.
-This approach requires patience, but rest assured that over time you will be able to gradually build this up again.
+Pain is not always a sign of damage.
+It’s recommended that you find a level of activity which you can do on a regular basis.
+If pain increases so much that you cannot repeat your activity the next day, you may benefit from scaling back then building back up again.